Trumpet63/FFR-Tracker/README.md

 # FFR-Tracker
-Tracking tool for players of the online game Flash Flash Revolution
+A tracking tool for players of the online game Flash Flash Revolution